Teaching Roster

-Mawuko, as he prefers to be called, is a native of Ghana, West Africa, where he began learning traditional rhythms of Ga, Ashanti, Dagati, Ewe, Dagomba, Fanti and Ga-abmbge drums at the age of 10.
+A native of Ghana West Africa.
+Kofi began learning traditional rhythm on GA, Ashanti, Hausa, Dangbani and Eve drums at the age of 10.
 He possesses a natural talent for singing, dancing and playing various musical instruments.
-He has traveled extensively throughout the world as the lead dancer and master drummer with the Ghanaian performing company, Kyiem Troupe.
-In late 1980, he settled in London where he taught music and dance at local Schools, composed songs, and wrote plays for local theater groups.
-His musical composition was selected for production in the Pan African Historical Theater Festival and the first African Emancipation Day celebration held in Accra, Ghana.
-His work has been publicized in numerous television and movie productions in Accra, Ghana and London, England.
+Mawuko he prefers to be called, has traveled extensively throughout the world as lead dancer and master drummer with the Kyirem Cultural troupe, a Ghanaian-base performing company that toured internationally in the 70’s and 80’s.
+In the late 1980, he settled in London where he taught music and dance at local schools, composed songs and wrote plays for local theater groups.
+His musical compositions were selected for production in the Pan-African Historical Theater Festival and the first African Emancipation Day Celebration held in Accra Ghana.
+His works have been publicized in numerous television and movie Productions in Accra Ghana and London, England.

 Sample Programs Offered